jmschrei/pomegranate/README.md

 [![Build Status](https://travis-ci.org/jmschrei/pomegranate.svg?branch=master)](https://travis-ci.org/jmschrei/pomegranate) ![Build Status](https://ci.appveyor.com/api/projects/status/github/jmschrei/pomegranate?svg=True) [![Documentation Status](https://readthedocs.org/projects/pomegranate/badge/?version=latest)](http://pomegranate.readthedocs.io/en/latest/?badge=latest)

+[**JMLR-MLOSS Manuscript**](http://jmlr.org/papers/volume18/17-636/17-636.pdf) Please consider citing it if you used it in your academic work.

+pomegranate is a package for probabilistic models in Python that is implemented in cython for speed.
+It's focus is on merging the easy-to-use scikit-learn API with the modularity that comes with probabilistic modeling to allow users to specify complicated models without needing to worry about implementation details.
+The models are built from the ground up with big data processing in mind and so natively support features like out-of-core learning and parallelism.

 *NOTE: pomegranate does not yet work with networkx 2.0.
 If you have problems, please downgrade networkx and try again.*

-[JMLR-MLOSS Manuscript](http://jmlr.org/papers/volume18/17-636/17-636.pdf) Please consider citing it if you used it in your academic work.

-pomegranate is a package for probabilistic and graphical models for Python, implemented in cython for speed.
-It grew out of the [YAHMM](https://github.com/jmschrei/yahmm) package, where many of the components of a hidden Markov model could be re-arranged to form other probabilistic models.
-It currently supports:
+### Installation

+pomegranate is pip installable using `pip install pomegranate` and conda installable using `conda install pomegranate`.
+If neither work, more detailed installation instructions can be found [here](http://pomegranate.readthedocs.io/en/latest/install.html).

+### Models

 * [Probability Distributions](http://pomegranate.readthedocs.io/en/latest/Distributions.html)
 * [General Mixture Models](http://pomegranate.readthedocs.io/en/latest/GeneralMixtureModel.html)